CBDT Claims Huawei Manipulated Account Books To Reduce Taxable Income In India

 "The ultimate shareholding of the group lies with a foreign entity of a neighboring country," the statement issued by the policy-making body for the tax department said.

-The CBDT alleged that the group "manipulated its books of account to reduce its taxable income in India through creation of various provisions for expenses, such as provisions for obsolescence, provisions for warranty, doubtful debts/loans and advances etc., which have little or no scientific/financial rationale".
+The CBDT alleged that the group "manipulated its books of account to reduce its taxable income in India through the creation of various provisions for expenses, such as provisions for obsolescence, provisions for warranty, doubtful debts/loans, and advances, etc., which have little or no scientific/financial rationale".

 "During the investigation, the group has failed to provide any substantial and appropriate justification for such claims," it alleged.